be9/acl9/CONTRIBUTING.md

 ### Setup

+We have a `.ruby-version` file, so if you use a ruby manager that understands that then you might need to install that version of ruby, but you should know how to do that yourself.

 You should be able to just fork the repo and run `bundle && rake` to see the tests running.